 - 1 14-oz can of chilled full-fat coconut milk

-To prepare, preheat the oven to 350°F (177°C).
-Line a baking sheet with parchment paper or lightly grease the pan with vegan butter.
+- To prepare, preheat the oven to 350°F (177°C).
+Line a baking sheet with parchment paper or lightly grease the pan (with vegan butter or vegetable oil).
 Put your stand mixer bowl in the freezer.

 Nope!
 Not at all.
 While a stand mixer (like this one) is handy to have when you bake often, we know they are crazy expensive.
 Like…who has the budget for that?!
 For the rest of us, we can just as easily use a hand mixer (like this one).
 You can even go old-school and whisk it by hand—but to get the whipped creamy supper whipped and frothy and airy, you’ll ideally want an electric mixer of some sort.

 I used to mix all my baked good by hand with a whisk, but let me tell you—getting an electric hand mixer was a total game changer.
 They are relatively inexpensive, can last decades, and you can even find them at thrift stores if you want to save more money (and do something nice for the planet).